 - completed immunization records, which are to be maintained throughout the program

-- Standard First Aid and CPR (Cardio Pulmonary Resuscitation)/AED (Automated External Defibrillator) HCP (Health Care Professional) certification; CPR is to be updated annually
+- Standard First Aid and CPR (Cardio Pulmonary Resuscitation)/AED (Automated External Defibrillator) HCP (Health Care Provider) certification; CPR is to be updated annually

 - Criminal Screening: To be eligible for practicum, students must not have been convicted of any criminal offence for which they have not been pardoned.
 An unpardoned criminal record will result in the inability to participate in field placement/clinical and will jeopardize progress in the program.

 Acceptance for placement is at the discretion of the agency; some agencies may request students provide a VSS completed within six months of placement start date.

 Students with criminal records are advised to meet with the program chair for academic counselling to determine program suitability.

 Offences under the Criminal Code and the Controlled Drugs and Substances Act of Canada:

 - Students are responsible for all costs associated with becoming certified in CPR, Basic Rescuer C and in maintaining this certification during the program.
 In addition, students are responsible for costs associated with mask fit testing required for clinical practice.

 - Travel within the program: Students are responsible for arranging their own travel to and from learning settings external to the College and for covering all costs incurred.

 Tuition: Please refer to the previous academic year program fee chart for an approximation as fees for the next academic year are unavailable at this time.